crossbario/txaio-etcd/README.rst

 **txaioetcd** currently supports these etcd3 basic features

-- [x] arbitrary byte strings for keys and values
+- arbitrary byte strings for keys and values
-- [x] set and get values by key
+- set and get values by key
-- [x] get values by range or prefix
+- get values by range or prefix
-- [x] delete value (by single key, range and prefix)
+- delete value (by single key, range and prefix)

 and the following advanced features

-- [x] watch key sets with asynchronous callback
+- watch key sets with asynchronous callback
-- [x] submit transactions
+- submit transactions
-- [ ] create, refresh and delete leases
+- create, refresh and delete leases

-**txaioetcd** also provides abstractions on top of the etcd3 transaction primitive:
+**txaioetcd** also plans to provide abstractions on top of the etcd3 transaction primitive, like for example:

-- [ ] global locks and sequences
+- global locks and sequences
-- [ ] transactional, multi-consumer-producer queues
+- transactional, multi-consumer-producer queues

 WARNING: This is totally alpha.
 The API is not frozen yet.
 Stuff is most definitely not issue free or anywhere complete.
 PRs welcome!